 Defibrillators vary in price.
-Depending on what features you are looking for, defibrillators currently range from just over $1000 up to more than $20,000 for the expensive top of the range defibrillators used by paramedics, medical teams and hospitals.
+Depending on what features you are looking for, public access defibrillators (AEDs – for sporting clubs, companies, community groups etc) currently range from about $1500 (low end of the range) up to more than $4,000.
+You can get an excellent public access defibrillator (AED) on average for around $2,500.
+Defibrillators used by paramedics, medical teams and hospitals are top of the range defibrillators with many professional functions and capabilities such as 12 lead ECG, transmission, CO2 monitors, NIBP, pacing and lots more.
 Prices also vary for larger quantities.
 If you are making a bulk purchase for your organisation, contact us to discuss how we can assist you to get the best package for your requirements.

 Again, there are some very cheap models on the market, but please be mindful of what you need a defibrillator for – to save a life, and what cost do we put on making sure we purchase a good quality proven product so we can rest assured it will perform when needed.
 Additionally, when you purchase a defibrillator from your Defibshop, you know you are buying a reputable product, you have the ongoing support for your product, ongoing support for your questions and ongoing support for any consumables you may need from time to time.
 Additionally, when you make a defib purchase, we’ll give you complimentary membership to our Defib HealthCheck™ for the first twelve months!

 Purchasing your defibrillator and consumables is easy at your Defibshop.
-We accept cash, EFTPOS (VISA & MasterCard (1% fee applies)) and EFT.
+We accept cash, EFTPOS (VISA, MasterCard & AMEX (2% fee applies to all cards)) and EFT.
 Discuss your preferred payment method with us that best suits your situation.

-With more than twenty three years in delivering care to Sudden Cardiac Arrest (SCA) victims, Managing Director Carpet Hughes, Intensive Care Paramedic, and the team at your Defibshop have the knowledge and experience to discuss your needs, or to discuss how you performed when you revived a sudden cardiac arrest.
-Our commitment to looking after our you is paramount to providing you with everything you need!
+With more than twenty three six in delivering care to Sudden Cardiac Arrest (SCA) victims, Managing Director Carpet Hughes, Intensive Care Paramedic, and the team at your Defibshop have the knowledge and experience to discuss your needs, or to discuss how you performed when you revived a Sudden Cardiac Arrest.
+Our commitment to looking after you is paramount to providing you with everything you need!

 Sudden Cardiac Arrest (SCA) can strike at any time, without notice.
 There are times when the patient may present with Signs & Symptoms (S&S’s) prior to a Sudden Cardiac Arrest.
 In particular, it may initially become evident the patient is suffering from a heart attack with some classic S&S’s, however, it must be remembered that some patients don’t show any prior S&S’s before going into Sudden Cardiac Arrest.